gitfrid/CzechFOI-DRATE-NOBIAS/README.md

 ### Simulated Dataset (Simulated Deaths and real Dose schedule) - expected HR~1 no effect -> placebo

-This run evaluates a time-varying Cox proportional hazards model using **real-world vaccination timing data with constraint death day > last dose day** combined with **simulated death events** that are independent of vaccination status (expected hazard ratio HR ≈ 1).
+This run evaluates a time-varying Cox proportional hazards model using **simulated homogen constant death events for whole population** with afterwards random assigned **real-world vaccination dose timing with constraint death day > last dose day applied**
+(expected hazard ratio HR ≈ 1).
 The model used a COX_PENALIZER = 3, which was empirically determined to produce stable and unbiased estimates aligned with the known outcomme of the simulated data.

 **Model Outcome Summary:**